omniflash/abn-recipe-app/README.md

 ------------

 The application is a single module Spring Boot application, which exposes REST endpoints, uses basic authentication managing two roles with an in memory H2 db.
-It has a ThymeLeaf UI for demonstrating the usage of mentioned endpoints and provides and API documentation using Swagger UI.
+It has a ThymeLeaf UI for demonstrating the usage of mentioned endpoints and provides API documentation using Swagger UI.

 Although the UI is not single page design, I still wanted to show the usage of the API with a user interface and it is a convenient way of including the API documentation too.